Regularity properties of $k$-Brjuno and Wilton functions: Introduction

 for $x\in (0,1)$.
-The second author together with Moussa and Yoccoz investigated the regularity properties of $B_1$ in \cite{MMY1} and later constructed an analytic extension of $B_1$ to the complex plane \cite{MMY3}.
+The second author together with Moussa and Yoccoz investigated the regularity properties of $B_1$ in \cite{MMY1} and later constructed an analytic extension of $B_1$ to the upper-half plane $\uhp = \{z\in\C\colon \im z>0\}$ \cite{MMY3}.
 Let $T$ denote the linear operator

 acting, for example, on measurable $\Z$--periodic functions on $\R$.
 Then in all $L^p$ spaces the Brjuno function is the solution of the linear equation